parse-server-modules/parse-files-utils/README.md

 This utility will do the following:

-1. Get all files across all classess in a Parse database.
+1. Get all files across all classes in a Parse database.
 2. Print file URLs to console OR transfer to S3, GCS, or filesystem.
 3. Rename files so that [Parse Server](https://github.com/ParsePlatform/parse-server) no longer detects that they are hosted by Parse.
 4. Update MongoDB with new file names.